shlomnissan/gleam/docs/pages/manual/creating_application.md

 ## Populating the Scene

-In this guide we’ll build a small scene: a 3D box, a couple of lights, and a simple animation to make things interesting.
+In this guide we’ll build a small scene: a 3D cube, a couple of lights, and a simple animation to make things interesting.

 A scene is built from nodes: cameras, meshes, lights, and anything else you place in the world.
 To see anything on screen you need at least one of each and VGLX provides simple helpers to create and configure them.
 We’ll start with the camera.

 The runtime gives you a default 3D camera unless you override [CreateCamera](/reference/core/application#function-get-camera-5f2d1639) so we’ll use that for now.
 By default the camera starts at the world origin $(0, 0, 0)$.
-We want our box to sit at the origin, not the camera, so we need to push the camera back and have it look toward the center of the scene.
+We want our cube to sit at the origin, not the camera, so we need to push the camera back and have it look toward the center of the scene.

 Once a node is attached to the graph it can access the active camera through the shared context passed to [OnAttached](/reference/scene/node#function-on-attached-ff71adbb):